mrakgr/The-Spiral-Language/readme.md

 }
 ```

 As [documented previously](#v-operator-in-macros), it is often useful to be able to declare local arrays in Cuda code, and the `\v` string can be used in the macro for that purpose.
-As newer versions of Spiral support macro expressions, you can pass complex types into the macro directly without needing to bind them in a typecase first.
+Also, as newer versions of Spiral support macro expressions, you can pass complex types into the macro directly without needing to bind them in a typecase first.

 ```spiral
 inl main() =